djangocon/djangocon-us-docs/howtos/bathroom-baskets.md

   - [ ] menstrual pads
   - [ ] tampons
   - [ ] individually-wrapped Claritin or other allergy tablets
-  - [ ] individually-wrapped Advil or other painkiller tablets
+  - [ ] individually-wrapped Tylenol or other painkiller tablets*
   - [ ] bottles of Tums or other stomach medicine
   - [ ] small bottles of lotion
   - [ ] small bottles of hairspray